 All scholars and researchers are welcome to use the resources of the IUB Libraries.
 Most library material may be checked out; notable exceptions include reference materials and periodicals.
-Either an IU identification card or a Library Borrowers Card must be presented at the circulation desk to check out material.
+Either an IU identification card or a Borrower's Card must be presented at the circulation desk to check out material.

 - IUB Faculty, Staff, and Students: Those officially affiliated with IUB may check out library material for home or office use.
 You may activate your library account by showing proof of IU affiliation (usually your Crimson Card).